 - Request SSA’s Appeals Council to review the judge’s decision

 - File a civil lawsuit in a federal district court

 Before taking action on our own to appeal a denial, it would be to your advantage to consult with a Social Security disability attorney.

 Social Security typically denies claims because applicants lack proof that satisfies SSA of their disability.
 At Joel Thrift Law, we can help you provide evidence that can lead to a favorable decision about your disability benefits.

 If SSA has denied your claim, we can review your application and file for a reconsideration.
 We can also represent you in the appeals process.
-With help from a Social Security disability attorney, you have a greater chance of getting disability benefits.
+With help from an Atlanta Social Security disability attorney, you have a greater chance of getting disability benefits.